Deeptanshu18/Pwn.college.Deeptanshu/Processes_Jobs.md

 Yay, I found another version of me!
 Here is the flag: pwn.college{UYMDQb2CiKyfs71OMDSz2TNl581.QX1QDO0wSNxIzNzEzW}
+'''

+#What I Learned
+How to suspend a file

+#Reference
+pwn.college

+##

 hacker@processes~suspending-processes:~$ /challenge/run
 I'll only give you the flag if there's already another copy of me running in